 There are tons of options when it comes to getting Wifi on the road, and I definitely haven’t tried all of them – but I have tried two!
 So let’s start with those.

-First up is my personal favorite, and the one that I currently use!
+First up on the list of the best van life wifi options is my personal favorite, and the one that I currently use!
 Google Fi is actually a cell phone carrier (like Verizon or AT&T – but cheaper).
 They offer two plans.
 The one I have is unlimited and costs $70 a month, but you can also do a flexible plan, which costs $20 + $10 per gig of data that you use.

 The flexible plan is amazing for people who don’t need too much data, because you only pay for what you actually use!
 But, if you use any more than 5 GB a month, it makes more sense to get the unlimited plan.
 I use a lot of data, because I often have to upload photos for clients (I’m talking 300-600 photos at a time), so this works for me.
 The data is throttled after you reach 22 GB for the month – I usually don’t reach this limit, but I have a few times.
 There’s definitely a noticeable difference in wifi speed, but it’s still useable when slowed down.
 If I’m being honest, it would be intolerable if it was that slow all the time, but since I rarely reach the limit, and when I do, there are only a few days left until the next cycle begins, the throttled speeds are useable and not too bad.
 You do also have the option to buy more high speed data after you’ve been throttled!

-I spend most of my time in rural areas and remote places, and while there are, of course, some places where I don’t get service, I’ve found that Google Fi’s coverage is pretty good and I have service in a lot of the places I visit – out of the options I’ve tried for van life Wifi, this one had way better coverage.
+I spend most of my time in rural areas and remote places, and while there are, of course, some places where I don’t get service, I’ve found that Google Fi’s coverage is pretty good and I have service in a lot of the places I visit – out of the options I’ve tried for van life Wifi, this one had way better coverage, and gets me reliable wifi on the road.

 Pros of Google Fi